TSX, loonie rise after Fed rate hike

 The Dow Jones Industrial Average was up 86.81 points, or 0.42 per cent, to 20,924.18, the S&P 500 had gained 15.43 points, or 0.65 per cent, to 2,380.88 and the Nasdaq Composite added 33.70 points, or 0.58 per cent, to 5,890.51.

+The decision to lift the target overnight interest rate by 25 basis points to a range of 0.75 pe rcent to 1.00 per cent marked one of the Fed’s most convincing steps yet in the effort to return monetary policy to a more normal footing.

+“Many in the market had positioned for a bit more of a hawkish-sounding Fed in the statement and the (outlook) than was actually delivered,” said Mark Cabana, head of U.S. short rates strategy at Bank of America Merrill Lynch in New York.

-In reaction to the announcement, the Canadian dollar strengthened on Wednesday against its U.S. counterpart.
+Meanwhile, in reaction to the announcement, the Canadian dollar strengthened on Wednesday against its U.S. counterpart.

 The loonie was trading at 74.81 U.S. cents after the announcement, rising 0.78 per cent or 0.58 cents on the day.